What sizes do giclee prints come in?

 What is an Embellished Giclee Print?

 Using high quality paints the artist, Carol McArdle, paints over parts of the print on canvas adding a personal touch.
-Unlike a regular print the paint adds texture to an embellished one.
-Also colors can be tweaked a little to suit each person's requirements and sometimes, for extra charge, things can even be added to the print.
+Unlike a regular print the paint adds texture and the magical qualities of paint.
+Colors can be tweaked a little to suit each person's requirements and sometimes, for extra charge, things can even be added to the painting.

-Each Carol McArdle embellished giclee print is both signed on the canvas and also comes with a signed Certificate of Authenticity that is stapled to the back of the stretcher bars.
+Each Carol McArdle embellished giclee print is hand signed on the canvas and comes with a signed Certificate of Authenticity that is stapled to the back of the stretcher bars.

 What is "gallery wrapped"?